agentframework/agentframework/README.md

 | 2016-11-20 | [0.3.12](doc/changelogs/CHANGELOG_0.3.x.md)  |             |
 | 2016-11-03 | [0.2.28](doc/changelogs/CHANGELOG_0.2.x.md)  |             |

-### Satellite projects

-- [@agentframework/validation](https://github.com/agentframework/validation) Zero configuration validation framework for TypeScript

 ### What's this?

-- Framework to build other frameworks (e.g. AOP/DI framework)
-- Elegant design pattern to decorate your class with metadata and interceptors
 - 100% TypeScript implementation!
 No dependencies!!!
+- A framework to build other frameworks (e.g. AOP/DI framework)
+- Elegant design pattern to decorate your class with metadata and interceptors
 - Require ES6 and TypeScript 2.3+
 - Work in both node and browser
 - Very Fast (Compile class at 1st time you new/call it; as fast as native class starting from 2nd time)